Devleaps/github-secret-synchronizer/README.md

 ### YAML

 Secrets/Variables can be synchronized from a YAML file.
-For github-secrets-synchronizer to know where this file is, you can pass the following environment variable:
+For github-secret-synchronizer to know where this file is, you can pass the following environment variable:
 - `YAML_VAULT_FILE_PATH` - The path to the YAML file

 The default is `secrets.yaml`.